dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

    - io is set by writing `259:1 rbps=<IOBytesPerSecond> wbps=<IOBytesPerSecond> riops=max wiops=max` to `/sys/fs/cgroup/<uuid>/tasks/io.max`
       - `259:1` is the major and minor number of the physical device that `/` is mounted on as an example.
 Need to look this up dynamically or provide it as a configuration option.
 1. configures a new [exec.Cmd](https://pkg.go.dev/os/exec#Cmd)
-   - sets clone and unshare flags for creating new mount, pid, and network namespaces
+   - sets clone flags for creating new mount, pid, and network namespaces
+   - sets unshare flags for mount so that new mounts are not reflected in host mount namespace
    - sets the command to be `JobExecutorPath` (its process is explained below) with additional arguments to run `JobExecutorPath` with the user's provided `Command` and `Arguments`
    - sets [UseCgroupFD and CgroupFD](https://pkg.go.dev/syscall#SysProcAttr) to the cgroup's file descriptor such as `/sys/fs/cgroup/<uuid>/tasks` (if design ends up not using `JobExecutorPath` to add the PID to the cgroup's `cgroup.procs` file)
 1. runs the configured `exec.Cmd` in a new goroutine